Bahrain proposes UN Security Council approve use of force to protect Hormuz shipping

 Two officials said there had been no decision on whether to send troops into Iran itself.
 Sources previously told Reuters that possible targets could include Iran’s coast or Kharg Island oil export hub.

-The resolution would be placed under Chapter Seven of the U.N.
-Charter, which allows the council to authorize actions ranging from sanctions to the use of force.
+The resolution would be placed under Chapter Seven of the UN Charter, which allows the council to authorise actions ranging from sanctions to the use of force.
 REUTERS